Higher-order topological phases protected by noninvertible and subsystem symmetries: Noninvertible higher-order subsystem symmetry-protected topological phases: Hinge modes

-With the model constructed in the previous subsection, we are ready to look at a different type of higher-order non-invertible SSPT in $3+1$ dimensions, namely, that with hinge modes.
+With the model constructed in the previous subsection, we are ready to look at a different type of higher-order noninvertible SSPT in $3+1$ dimensions, namely, that with hinge modes.
 This is referred to as second-order as the protected modes between two models are restricted to one dimension, and the spatial dimension of the system is three, and hence $3-1=2$, i.e., second-order.

-Since the cluster state~\eqref{eq:3DclusterG} is invariant under the non-invertible symmetry $\mathrm{\mathbf{D}}^{(3)}_{\rm pln}$, this phase can be further broken into phases protected by the non-invertible symmetry.
+Since the cluster state~\eqref{eq:3DclusterG} is invariant under the noninvertible symmetry $\mathrm{\mathbf{D}}^{(3)}_{\rm pln}$, the \red{SSPT phase protected by the invertible symmetries} can be further broken into phases protected by the noninvertible symmetry.
 To find these new phases, we use the Kennedy-Tasaki transformation, which allows us to map SSPT phases to SSSB phases.
 We define it as

-where $\hat{\rm U}$ is the cluster entangler between red and blue sublattices.
+where $\hat{\rm U}^{(3)}$ is the cluster entangler between red and blue sublattices.
 Explicitly,

 $\mathbf{KT}^{(3)}_{\rm pln}$ acts as follows